 - On headings (H1-H6).
 These help create a clear structure for readers who love to scan!

 - In your meta description (this won’t help you rank, but can increase your CTR (click-through rate).

-YOAST SEO also reminds you to include an external link and internal link on your post or page and assesses the health of your keyword density (the number of times your keyword appears as a ratio or percentage of the overall word count).
+YOAST SEO also reminds you to include at least an external link and an internal link on your post or page.
+I love that it assesses the health of your keyword density (the number of times your keyword appears as a ratio or percentage of the overall word count).

 Internally linking between posts on your blog (deep linking) is a wonderful way to highlight your keywords as anchor text so these get noticed by the search engines.

 Using related but not synonymous keywords and phrases can help avoid keyword stuffing (forcing keywords where they don’t belong).
 This list is called Latent Semantic Indexing (LSI).

 To find related search terms on Google, you can simply type the tilde symbol (~) before your search term.
 In Spanish, we call it eñe (enye).